ryansnorek/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    `useRouteMatch` is used for plucking the current url that is in the address bar.
+Developers can use the plucked { url } in a Link's 'to' attribute and then add to it so the user can navigate to another page within that url base -> {url}/bloobityblah

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+    Form validation is like a totalitarian dystopia.
+A dictator sets the rules for user inputs and the user must obey.
+For example if you were asked to input a password and you wanted to use `password1234` the validation code could force you to change it before you are permitted to move on with your life

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+    End to end testing is a simulation of a user using an application.

 ## Instructions